Microsoft releases new Windows 10 preview with gaming, privacy, graphics, Eye Control, and Bluetooth improvements

 The Diagnostic Data Viewer that showed up in the last build now lets you delete the Windows Diagnostic Data that Microsoft has collected from your device.
 Just head to Settings => Privacy => Diagnostics & feedback, and hit the delete button.

 The Privacy Settings navigation pane has gained new categories.
-There’s also a new section to Speech, Inking, & Typing settings under Privacy so that you can new view and clear your user dictionary.
+There’s also a new section to Speech, Inking, & Typing settings under Privacy so that you can view and clear your user dictionary.

 There are also new graphics settings for multi-GPU systems (Settings => System => Display => Advanced graphics settings).
 You can now manage the graphics performance preferences of your apps without relying on control panels from AMD and Nvidia (in fact, Windows Graphics will override other control panel settings, and apps can even override these settings).

-Each application can be set to “System default” (the system decides the best GPU), “Power saving” mode (run the application on the most power saving GPU available), and “High performance” mode (run the application on the most high-performance GPU available).
-Windows 10 doesn’t do any performance benchmarking to classify your GPUs — it simply makes assumptions based on type: integrated GPU is the best for power saving, discrete GPU is more performant, and an external GPU is even higher performing.
+Each application can be set to “System default” (the system decides the best GPU), “Power saving” mode (run the application on the most power-saving GPU available), and “High performance” mode (run the application on the most high-performance GPU available).
+Windows 10 doesn’t do any performance benchmarking to classify your GPUs — it simply makes assumptions based on type: Integrated GPU is the best for power saving, discrete GPU is more performant, and an external GPU is even higher performing.

 Windows 10 S now lets you avoid passwords by relying on the Authenticator App.
 This build makes your Windows 10 S PC password-free.
 If you have Windows Hello set up, you won’t see passwords anywhere in Windows.